Mutual Information Minimization for Side-Channel Attack Resistance via Optimal Noise Injection: Optimal Artificial Noise for Side-Channel Attack Resistance

-We now formulate a tractable optimization problem by considering the data processing inequality.
-As in~\cite{Wu2020case}, we assume that the relationship between the secret information $U$ and the intermediate vector $X^m$ is fixed, and the system designer has control over how $Y^m$ is generated from $X^m$.
-Hence, instead of directly minimizing the mutual information $I(U; Y^m)$, we consider its upper bound for tractability.
+We assume that the relationship between the secret information $U$ and the intermediate vector $X^m$ is immutable, and the system designer has control over how $Y^m$ is generated from $X^m$, as in~\cite{Wu2020case}.
+Hence, instead of directly minimizing the mutual information $I(U; Y^m)$, we aim to minimize its upper bound, which simplifies the optimization problem.
 Since $U \rightarrow X^m \rightarrow Y^m$ forms a Markov chain, the following first inequality holds by the data-processing inequality, and the second follows from the chain rule:

-This data processing inequality also holds for the Sibson mutual information~\cite{Verdu2015alpha}, making it applicable in more general settings involving $\alpha$-parametrized leakage measures.
-A common case in practice is that the intermediate random vector is a deterministic function of the secret, which satisfies the left part of~\eqref{eq:U_vs_X} with equality:
+Moreover, this data-processing inequality also holds for the Sibson mutual information~\cite{Verdu2015alpha}, making it applicable in more general settings involving $\alpha$-parametrized leakage measures.